Cosmic Bandits: Exploration versus Exploitation in CMB B-Mode Experiments: Exploration vs. Exploitation

 \end{itemize}

-Before moving on to the implementation of these bandit strategies in B-mode experiments, we demonstrate their performance for a simple MAB problem with $10$ arms with reward distributions $\mathcal{N}(\mu^{*}_a,1)$, where the mean rewards $\mu^{*}_a$ are themselves drawn from a normal distribution, $\mathcal{N}(0,1)$.
+Before moving on to the implementation of these heuristic strategies in B-mode experiments, we demonstrate their performance for a simple problem with $10$ patches with reward distributions $\mathcal{N}(\mu^{*}_p,1)$, where the mean rewards $\mu^{*}_p$ are themselves drawn from a normal distribution, $\mathcal{N}(0,1)$.
 In Fig.~\ref{fig:SimpleAlgsDaily} we plot the behavior of each of the methods with time.
-Most methods converge onto the optimal arm in greater percentages and decrease their daily regret as time goes by.
+Most methods converge onto the optimal patch in greater percentages and decrease their daily regret as time goes by.
 The UCB method seems more successful eventually than others, while the second-best Boltzmann method is the most efficient after a very limited number of plays.
 In Fig.~\ref{fig:SimpleAlgsTotal} we compare the total regret for three algorithms: greedy, $\epsilon$-greedy with $\epsilon=1$, and UCB.
 We plot the average in solid lines and the full range of performance in the corresponding shaded regions.
-The greedy method will always have the widest range of performance, as it chooses and stays with the optimal arm or worst arm at $10\%$ probability.
+The greedy method will always have the widest range of performance, as it chooses and stays with the optimal patch or worst patch at $10\%$ probability.
 The UCB method has logarithmic total regret, much like the Lai and Robbins asymptotic bound, also plotted.